alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 Based on this query, the top 5 states to scout regardless of round to find the players with the longest average career length are Massachusetts, Colorado, Pennsylvania, Indiana and New York.

+## College State Location Conculsion:
-**Conclusion:** If you have a 1st round draft pick, teams should focus their scouting efforts to colleges that are in the states of California, Florida and Texas.
+If you have a 1st round draft pick, teams should focus their scouting efforts to colleges that are in the states of California, Florida and Texas.
 For other rounds, teams should focus their scouting efforts to Massachusetts, Colorado or Pennsylvania.

 ## 3. College Drafted From